pascal-maker/Chatapp/README.md

 # Chatapp
-Chatapp built in swift using AlexSideBae
+Chatapp built in swift using AlexSideBar